Our story · Eugene, Oregon · Est. 2005

 The beginning

-A Saturday Market booth and a screen print frame.
+A Saturday Market booth and hand painted, hand dyed t-shirts.

-The first designs were screen-printed by hand.
-The first customers were the people who came looking for something genuine — something that felt handcrafted and connected to where they lived and what they grew.
+The first designs were hand painted, batik, and tie dyed by hand.
+Screen printed shirts came several years later, around 2015.
+The first customers were the people who came looking for something genuine, something that felt handcrafted and connected to where they lived and what they grew.

 That original spirit hasn't changed.
 Sun & Rain Works has always been built around authenticity: real experience, real places, real seasons, made into something you can actually wear.